Reimagining cooperative education

 - Earn college credit while getting paid to work during your senior year

-- Gain real-world experience in your career field
+- Gain real-world experience in a paid position in your career field

 - Network with businesses to find and secure meaningful employment after graduation